kragen/derctuo/markdown/language-of-choice.md

     ()() -> ()
     (()) ->

-That is, two empty sets of parentheses ("crosses" in LoF jargon) juxtaposed can be rewritten as a single empty set of parentheses, and a parenthesized empty parenthesis can be rewritten as an empty string.
+That is, two empty sets of parentheses (“crosses” in LoF jargon) juxtaposed can be rewritten as a single empty set of parentheses, and a parenthesized empty parenthesis can be rewritten as an empty string.